What is the Informal Economy?

 For in-depth information on the informal economy, read WIEGO Working Paper No. 1, The Informal Economy: Definitions, Theories and Policies by Martha A. Chen.

-The International Labour Organization released the first-ever estimates of the world's informal labour force: 61% of the world's workers are part of the informal economy.
+The International Labour Organization released the first-ever estimates of the world's informal labour force in 2018: 61% of the world's workers earn their livings in the informal economy.

 More About the Informal Economy